cloudfoundry/diego-notes/proposals/desired_lrp_update_API.md

 to `/v1/desired_lrp/update`
 and receive a DesiredLRPLifecycleResponse

-In this proposal, the `UpdateDesiredLRPRequest` will be updated to match the model defined above.
-Otherwise, this call does not change.
+In this proposal, the `UpdateDesiredLRPRequest` will be updated to match the `DesiredLRPUpdate` model defined above.
+Other than that, this call looks the same as it currently does.
 Since the new fields in this Update are additive the endpoint will not have to change as older clients will simply not provide the new fields.

 #### Golang Client API